-Existing landscapes can offer information to help with a renovation plan.
+Existing landscapes can give insight and clues to help with a renovation plan.

 Most of your creative thinking and design concepts stem from the “wish-list” of the homeowner.
 That’s good.
 Our solutions should be tailored to their requests.